specbug/tweet-analyzer/README.md

 ##Overview

-This is the code for the Twitter Sentiment Analyzer challenge for 'Learn Python for Data Science #2' by [llSourcell] (https://github.com/llSourcell) on YouTube.
+This is the code based on challenge for 'Learn Python for Data Science #2' by [llSourcell](https://github.com/llSourcell) on YouTube.
 The code uses the tweepy library to access the Twitter API and the TextBlob library to perform Sentiment Analysis on each Tweet.
-We'll be able to see how positive or negative each tweet is about whatever topic we choose.The app is implemented on Kivy platform as it's written in Python.
+We'll be able to see how positive or negative each tweet is about whatever topic we choose.
+The app is implemented on Kivy platform as it's written in Python.